dkeathley/6.2410-lab/markdown/BASICS-quantum-optics-basics.md

 Again, it we can map out the field representation, which we have done below for a coherent state with $|\alpha| = 4$, and $\varphi = \pi/4$.

-**FIXME:  Add in a figure that shows the coherent state as a function of $\theta$ vs. a number state having the same average numer of photons N**.
+[//]: # "FIXME:  Add in a figure that shows the coherent state as a function of $\theta$ vs. a number state having the same average numer of photons N."

 ```{code-cell} ipython3
 :tags: [hide-cell]